 I have just come back from a fantastic trip to India where I was working with my most recent Scaling Up client, KOCO, and their amazing team of women.

-KOCO; Knit One (garment), Change One (life) is on a mission to change the world through the beautiful production of high quality, meticulously handknitted garments, They are significantly changing lives as they go – for both the recipients of their garments and the artisans who knit them.
-Leading KOCO is Australian businesswoman Danielle Chiel.
+KOCO is on a mission to change the world through the production of high quality, meticulously handknitted garments.
+They are significantly changing lives for both the recipients of their garments and the artisans who knit them.
+Leading KOCO is Australian businesswoman, Danielle Chiel.

-Immersing myself into their business for a few days in India gave me the opportunity to experience and be reminded of some fabulous tenants of leadership in business and in life for all of us.
-By no means exhaustive and in no particular order below are some of the qualities that immediately come to mind for reflection.
+Immersing myself into their business for a few days in India gave me the opportunity to experience and be reminded of some fabulous tenets of leadership in business and in life.
+By no means exhaustive – and in no particular order – below are some of the qualities that immediately come to mind for reflection.